British birds of prey

 Have you spotted a bird of prey near where you live recently?
 And if you have, were you able to tell which bird it was?
-The Big Garden Birdwatch is coming up so we should get to know our types of birds and what the look like.
+Get to know British birds of prey and what they look like with our handy guide.

 Despite many species of our UK birds of prey being driven almost to extinction, due to hunting amongst other things, mammoth efforts over the last 50 years have seen our bird of prey population recovering and with a keen eye, you can spot them in most parts of the UK.

 We have a number of different birds of prey and they can be an awesome and inspiring sight as they soar and glide high up in the sky or swoop down with devastating accuracy to catch their prey.
 You may see them in woodland or above farmland, in scrubland or even in cities or at the side of a busy motorway - and you may well see one hovering above your garden.